Skip to main content

 1. Follow the steps outlined in the OpenAI Integrations page to set up the Integration.

-2. Create an additional state variable to store the prompt that you pass to the OpenAI model via the Chat component.
-Open the State Panel, click on Add, select Temporary State Variable and rename the variable to prompt:
+2. Create an additional frontend variable to store the prompt that you pass to the OpenAI model via the Chat component.
+Open the State Panel, click on Add, select Temporary Frontend Variable and rename the variable to prompt:

-A state variable is used to store the prompt that is used to interact with the OpenAI API.
+A frontend variable is used to store the prompt that is used to interact with the OpenAI API.

 Click on the the new prompt variable to set the Default Value in the properties panel on the right side of the screen.
 Set it to: